Appeals court says Lisa Cook can stay on the Federal Reserve board -- for now

 Ousting Cook would allow Trump to appoint a fourth member to the Fed's governing board, giving his nominees a majority on the seven-member board.
 Another Trump nominee, White House economist Stephen Miran, was narrowly confirmed by the Senate Monday night to fill a short-term vacancy on the board.

-"Preventing the President from wresting control over this country's independent central bank does not constitute irreparable harm to the Government," they wrote in urging the court to allow Cook to remain on the board.
+"Preventing the President from wresting control over this country's independent central bank does not constitute irreparable harm to the Government," Cook's attorneys wrote in urging the court to allow her to remain on the board.

 A majority of the the three-judge panel agreed.